shadanan/shadanan.github.io/SoftwarePolitics.md

 For purposes of this essay, I'll assert that at some point in the next decade or so, static types will not be a prerequisite for world-class toolchain support.

-I think people will still argue heatedly about type systems, and conservatives may never be able to agree amongst themselves as to which type system approach is best for modeling program behavior.
-But at least I will have helped that discussion be ONLY about representations.
+I think people will still argue heatedly about type *systems*, and conservatives may never be able to agree amongst themselves as to which type system approach is best for modeling program behavior.
+But at least I will have helped that discussion be *only* about representations.
 The quality of the corresponding developer tools should no longer be a factor in the discussions.

 ## Dividing up the Space